-13.16 Suspended Operation.
+14.14 Suspended Operation.

-(1) If the Chief Executive Officer of the institution determines that the public health or property or safety is jeopardized and it is advisable due to emergency conditions to suspend the operation of all or any portion of the institution, the following will govern classified employees:

-- (a) When prior notification has not been given, employees released until further notice after reporting to work, shall receive a minimum of four hours pay for the first day.
+- (1) If the Chief Executive Officer of the institution determines that the public health or property or safety is jeopardized and it is advisable due to emergency conditions to suspend the operation of all or any portion of the institution, the following will govern classified employees: - (a) When prior notification has not been given, employees released until further notice after reporting to work, shall receive a minimum of four hours pay for the first day.
 The following options shall be made available to affected employees not required to work for the balance of the closure: - (i) Vacation leave, personal holiday; or - (ii) Accrued compensatory time (where applicable); or - (iii) Leave without pay; or - (iv) Reasonable opportunity to make up work time lost as a result of the suspended operation as provided in subsection (1)(c). - (b) Employees required to work shall receive their regular rate of pay for work performed during the period of suspended operation.
 Overtime worked during the closure will be compensated.
 UWMC may offer hazard pay. - (c) Employees who lose regular work time as a result of suspended operation may request to work additional hours during the ninety-day period immediately following the suspended operation.
-Compensation for such additional work shall be granted on a compensatory time basis at not less than straight time nor more than time and onehalf, and shall be part of the institution's suspended operations procedures.
-The amount of compensation earned under this section should not exceed the amount of salary lost by the employee due to suspended operation. - (2) Each institution/related board, together with the appropriate exclusive representative(s)shall develop and file with the director, subject to approval, a procedure to provide for staffing during periods of suspended operation.
+Compensation for such additional work shall be granted on a compensatory time basis at not less than straight time nor more than time and one-half, and shall be part of the institution's suspended operations procedures.
+The amount of compensation earned under this section should not exceed the amount of salary lost by the employee due to suspended operation.

+- (2) Each institution/related board, together with the appropriate exclusive representative(s)shall develop and file with the director, subject to approval, a procedure to provide for staffing during periods of suspended operation.
 The procedure shall include identification of the manner in which employees will be notified of suspended operation by the Chief Executive Officer. - (3) The provisions of this rule may be utilized only when an institutional procedure has been approved by the director and an official declaration of suspended operation has been made by the Chief Executive Officer of the institution. - (4) The provisions of this section and institutional procedures adopted hereunder may not be in effect in excess of fifteen calendar days unless within the fifteen days the personnel officer requests the director's or designee's approval of an extension.
-Such approval is subject to confirmation by the board. - 13.17 Association Leave.
+Such approval is subject to confirmation by the board. - (5) Public Health Suspended Operations.
+Accrued sick leave may be used for the suspension of operations when the employee's workplace has been closed by a public health official for any health related reason.
+If sick time off is not available to the employee, the time off use and compensation provisions under 14.14(1)(a) apply. - 14.15 Association Leave.
 Employees who intend to absent themselves from work for the purpose of attending and participating in Association business functions or programs such as meetings, conventions, seminars, or in other meetings called by the Association may do so under the following conditions: - a.
-Use accrued vacation leave: - b.
+Use accrued vacation leave; - b.
 Take voluntary leave of absence without pay; - c.
 Use accrued holiday compensatory or personal holiday time; - d.
 Use accrued compensatory time.